 - Intestinal parasites and remedy for poisonous bites and stings.

-Ibn Sina described that nigella seeds stimulates the body’s energy and helps recovery from fatigue or dispiritedness.
-And this still holds true for Tibb (Islamic Traditional Medicine) health practitioners today
+Ibn Sina described the black seed as that which “stimulates the body’s energy and helps recovery from fatigue or dispiritedness,” and this still holds true for Tibb (Islamic Medicine) health practitioners today.

-From the Tibb health perspective, the nigella seed has the capacity to restore and maintain body heat.
-Our western diet is made of cold drinks, yogurt, pizza, cheese, processed and refined foods.
-It depletes the innate heat our body requires to function optimally.
+From the Tibb health perspective, the black seed has the capacity to restore and maintain body heat.
+Our western diet, predominantly made up of cold foods, ice in our drinks, yoghurt, pizza, cheese, processed and refined foods, depletes the innate heat our body requires in order to function optimally.

 Tibb holds the view that a reduced metabolic rate (innate heat) is the cause of most illnesses.
 The body, in losing energy, also loses its ability to fight off toxins, making it vulnerable to disease.

 - mental degeneration

 - stimulation of kidneys and increased urine flow